samluyk/PHPLedger/README.md

 It's also my first "real" attempt at a program I'll really use, git, and good documentation.

 ### To do:

-- if table exist, dont recreate it. if not, do.
-- incomeinput page with database/table variables
 - mysql skip-networking for local only use
 - input sanatization
 - define expenses as fixed or variable in code
 - separate file for database connection information
 - success/failure messages on insert/delete
-- delete last entry button
+- a working delete last entry button
 - something to display database info graphically on separate page
 - complete documentation
 - Do not just blindly use SELECT * in the code, explicitly type out the column names which are actually needed